Why did the Lord Jesus curse the Pharisees? What exactly was the essence of the Pharisees?

-“But the chief priests and elders persuaded the multitude that they should ask Barabbas, and destroy.
+“But the chief priests and elders persuaded the multitude that they should ask Barabbas, and destroy Jesus.
 The governor answered and said to them, Whether of the two will you that I release to you?
 They said, Barabbas.
 Pilate said to them, What shall I do then with Jesus which is called Christ?
-They all say to him, Let him be crucified.
-And the governor said, Why, what evil has he done?
-But they cried out the more, saying, Let him be crucified.
+They all say to him, Let Him be crucified.
+And the governor said, Why, what evil has He done?
+But they cried out the more, saying, Let Him be crucified.
 When Pilate saw that he could prevail nothing, but that rather a tumult was made, he took water, and washed his hands before the multitude, saying, I am innocent of the blood of this just person: see you to it.
 Then answered all the people, and said, His blood be on us, and on our children.
-Then released he Barabbas to them: and when he had scourged Jesus, he delivered him to be crucified” (Mat 27:20-26).
+Then released he Barabbas to them: and when he had scourged Jesus, he delivered Him to be crucified” (Mat 27:20–26).

 Relevant Words of God:

 10. The Pharisees’ Judgment on the Lord Jesus